 - AMD strongly supports creativity in writing and presentation.
-While such creativity is encouraged in every AMD submission, AMD “Discoveries-in-Brief” are designed to promote this objective, specifically.
+While such creativity is encouraged in every AMD submission, AMD “Discoveries-in-Brief” are specifically designed to promote this objective.
 Our goal is to work with authors to use their own voice to turn stylized facts (with the same level of methodological rigor) into compelling stories for any audience.
-The AMD team collaborates with authors to determine which submissions are most appropriate for full-length manuscripts and which are best suited for “Discoveries-in-Brief”.
+These submissions should look more like a magazine feature article rather than an academic article.
 Information on how to craft a Discoveries-in-Brief submission can be found here.

 - As a journal that is committed to the principles of responsible research, AMD is pleased to welcome Registered Reports.
 Submitting a study idea as a registered report promotes transparency in scientific research by making a clear distinction between a priori and post hoc procedures or analyses.
 For AMD, registered reports are particularly beneficial for research questions where the presence of a non-finding would be particularly compelling or challenging to the field.
 Information on how to submit a registered report to AMD can be found here.